poproar/Barnabas-Instructors-Guide/ngss/index.md

 We will learn to design our robot’s body using Computer-Aided Design (C.A.D.).
 ### Technical Skills
 ### Life Skills
+- Perserverance
+- Teaching

 ## Essential Question(s)
 What challenges can Computer-Aided Design (C.A.D.) present for a beginning user?
+What is perseverance?
+Why is it important to practice perserverance?
+Why should we take the opportunity to teach others what we know?
+Does teaching help others? ourselves?

 ## Key Vocabulary
 - Computer-Aided Design (C.A.D.)